This is an on-going art project by Sean-Michael Argo and SJ Tucker.

 Slyph was her name, a sky pirate by trade, it was she who stood as a hero in these darkest of times.
 Many a tavern tale was told of her beauty, the flash of her sword, the report of her musket, and how freely the coin fell from her hands into the pockets of those in need.
 She was a brigand sure as sure, but kept her raiding to the outer kingdoms, and always set foot in her home-port of Rust City as a friend and sister.

-Some say that the Count betrayed her out to make peace with the outer kingdoms, others say it was Slyph and Zara’s happiness that drew the wolf’s gaze.
+Some say that the Count betrayed her to make peace with the outer kingdoms, others say it was Slyph and Zara’s happiness that drew the wolf’s gaze.
 The Count’s agent came in the night, a Huntsman who once tracked the forests wild, now turned to the purpose of his great lord, and a stealer of children in the night.
-Zara was strong, daughter to the Maiden of Loaves, and she did not weep as he fastened the cloak about her throat.
+Zara was strong, sister to the Maiden of Loaves, daughter of a pirate father lost to the clouds long ago, and she did not weep as he Huntsman fastened the cloak about her throat.

 Her sword now wet and her foe slain at her feet, only then does she pause to shed her tears.
 Inside her the spirit burns darkly, and with his own blood she dyes the Huntsman’s cloak, swearing that now she will wear the red.
 She takes up gun and sword and goes into the wilderness to reclaim her sister, or at the dire turn have her vengeance upon Fenris of the Wastes.